-Hon Michael Woodhouse List MP based in Dunedin
+Hon Michael Woodhouse Deputy Leader of the House & List MP based in Dunedin

 Minister of Immigration, Minister for Workplace Relations and Safety, and Minister for ACC.